ork-labs/ork/docs/ROADMAP.md

 *   **New File: `internal/config/fuzz_test.go`**
     *   **Action:** Create a fuzz test for `config.LoadPlaybook` using Go's built-in `testing.F` framework.
     *   **Rationale:** The YAML parser and validation logic are primary attack surfaces.
-A malformed playbook should never cause the GXO engine to panic.
+A malformed playbook should never cause the ORK engine to panic.
     *   **Implementation Detail:**
         ```go
         // internal/config/fuzz_test.go